How to find a supervisor

 With over 1,400 experts conducting research across all major academic disciplines in schools, research institutes and centres, Griffith researchers provide multidisciplinary and practical solutions for industry, government and community.

-Choosing your supervisor is one of the most important things you’ll need to do when applying for a higher degree by research.
+Choosing your supervisor is one of the most important things you’ll need to do when applying for a PhD or research degree.

 Griffith Academic Groups, Schools and Departments